AlvGar9/AlvGar9/README.md

 I’m passionate about designing, building and deploying **end-to-end machine learning solutions** that transform complex data into impactful, production-ready systems.

 - 🚀 Interests: **Machine Learning Engineering, Data Science, NLP, and Computer Vision**
-- 🌍 Application domains I’m drawn to: **Finance, Healthcare, and Consumer-Facing AI products**
+- 🌍 Application domains I’m drawn to: **Healthcare, Finance, and Consumer-Facing AI products**
 - 🧠 I thrive in **cross-functional teams**, love rapid prototyping, and enjoy turning research into real-world impact.

 I’m actively looking for opportunities as a **Machine Learning Engineer, Data Scientist, or AI Engineer** to contribute my skills and grow as part of an innovative team.
 Feel free to have a look at my projects!